 - 1Fix your sitting position and how you hold the guitar when practicing.

 - 2Teach your fingers how to use minimum effort with correct form, and how to relax between efforts

 We must first understand that the term "Repetitive Strain Injury" is misleading.
 The problem is not the we are repeating a movement.
-I have repeated thousands of movements in my 50 years of playing guitar and I have never had a problem
+I have repeated thousands of movements millions of times in my 50 years of playing guitar and I have never had a strain or injury.

 The pain is that we are making the we are making the movements in an unbalanced way.
 This imbalance places strain upon delicate muscles in the hand, upper body and lower back.
 When we practice and play in this state of imbalance, pain is inevitable.